Godofredo Pepey

-Godofredo Castro (born July 2, 1987), better known as Godofredo Pepey, is a Brazilian mixed martial artist who currently fights in the lightweight division of Brave Combat Federation.
-A professional MMA competitor since 2003, Pepey has also competed in the UFC and was the Featherweight runner up on Globo's The Ultimate Fighter: Brazil.
+Godofredo Castro de Oliveira (July 2, 1987 – November 9, 2025), better known as Godofredo Pepey, was a Brazilian mixed martial artist.
+A professional MMA competitor since 2003, Pepey competed in the UFC and was the Featherweight runner up on Globo's The Ultimate Fighter: Brazil.

 Mixed martial arts career

 Pepey got his start in martial arts training alongside his brother, Godofredo Claudio, a black belt in Brazilian jiu-jitsu.
 Pepey had his first professional MMA fight in 2003, at the age of fifteen, winning the fight via submission (armbar) in the first round.
 Pepey took a three-year hiatus from fighting after making his debut.
 He returned to active competition in April 2006 with a win over William Couto via submission.
 Pepey took an 18-month layoff from fighting before coming back with a win over Jesse Santiago via first round submission.

 After going 3-0, Pepey again took a lengthy time off from MMA competition.
 He took nearly three years off for the second time in his career before coming back to earn his TKO victory over Nino Bala on February 6, 2010.
-Pepey continued fighting regularly, earning another stoppage win on July 3, 2010 in a rematch against Leandro Rodrigues Pontes after Leandro submitted due to strikes.
+Pepey continued fighting regularly, earning another stoppage win on July 3, 2010, in a rematch against Leandro Rodrigues Pontes after Leandro submitted due to strikes.
 He fought debuting fighter, Fabio Emanuel Rodrigues, at Combat Fighters Championship 1 on September 18, 2010.
-Pepey dominated the fight throughout the first round, and won the fight after Rorigues did not answer for the second round.
+Pepey dominated the fight throughout the first round, and won the fight after Rodrigues did not answer for the second round.
 Pepey earned two more first round submission wins, bringing his record to 8-0, before trying out for the first installment of The Ultimate Fighter: Brazil.